The 10 best USPGA venues you can play

 The Straits Course is the better-known of the two layouts here, the other being the Irish.
 Herbert Kohler hired Pete and Alice Dye to be the architects and, at one point, there were said to be over a thousand bunkers on the course of various shapes and sizes.
 So, it was ironic that Dustin Johnson would be penalised two shots for grounding his club at the 72nd hole of the 2010 USPGA Championship, not knowing that the sandy ground was, in fact, deemed to be a bunker.

 Five years later, Jordan Spieth very nearly made it three Major successes but was held off by Jason Day, who would claim his first.
-The Wisconsin course staged the Ryder Cup in 2021 as Steve Striker’s side smashed the Europeans by 10 points.
+The Wisconsin course staged the Ryder Cup in 2021 as Steve Stricker’s side smashed the Europeans by 10 points.

 How much is a green fee?